jorgenponder/fohm-transcripting/README.md

 https://gist.github.com/jorgenponder/9a3079fba92c5631c1e7107470da4445

+## Purpose

+To make what is said at Folkhälsomyndighetens press conferences in text format, so it is searchable.
+Preferrably with time stamps.

+## Overview of current method

+1 Use ffmpeg to only keep the box outlined in red
+2 Use ffmpeg to produce pngs from every nth frame, with only the text bands in the pngs 3 Run OCR on that
+4 Collate into one file, in order

 ## Commands

 Crop it down to the subtitle area (crop=335:64:25:279), invert the colors (negate), grayscale it (hue=s=0), dump it to a new PNG file once per second (fps=fps=1), name the files sequentially with 4 digits (%04d):